2017 World Draughts Championship

 The 2017 World Draughts Championship in international draughts was held from 1 to 16 October, 2017 in Tallinn, Estonia.
-79 players, who qualified through the championships of Europe, Asia, Africa, North and South America, competed in the tournament.
+79 players, who qualified through the championships of Europe, Asia, Africa, and North and South America, competed in the tournament.
 Among them was women's grandmaster Matrena Nogovitsyna from Russia.
-Three rounds were played in the hotel Europe, with the others played in the Paul Keres Chess House.
-The winning prize for the tournament was 30,000 euros.
+The total prize money for the tournament was 20,000 euros.
 The tournament was supervised by main referee Andriy Shcherbatyuk (Ukraine).

-At the same time the 2017 Women's World Draughts Championship was held.
+Four rounds were played in the Hotel Euroopa, while the rest were played in the Paul Keres Chess House.
+The 2017 Women's World Draughts Championship took place simultaneously at the same locations.

 Rules and regulations

-In the first stage 79 participants played in three groups Swiss-system tournament with 9 rounds.
-To define the places with equal points used of Solkoff truncated coefficient.
-The first four from each group participated in the final, total twelve players.
+In the first stage, 79 participants were divided into 3 groups, each playing a 9-round Swiss-system tournament.
+Ties on points were resolved using the truncated Solkoff coefficient.
+The top 4 players from each group, 12 players in total, advanced to the final.

-The final is in the form of a round-robin tournament, with 11 rounds in total.
-The games played in the official FMJD time rate with 1 hour and 20 minutes for the game plus 1 minute per move.
+The final was played as a round-robin tournament.
+The games were played with the official FMJD classical time control: 80 minutes plus a 1-minute increment per move.

-The final classification is based on the total points obtained.
-If two or more players will have same total points to define the places:
+The final rankings were determined by total points.
+If two or more players finished with the same score, the following tiebreaks were applied: